gwendalminguy/holbertonschool-simple_shell/README.md

 AUTHORS  README.md  builtin.c  commands.c  environment.c  hsh  hsh.c  main.h  man_1_simple_shell  paths.c
 hsh$ exit
 dougdoug@dorinette:~/holbertonschool-simple_shell$
 ```

-Let's take a look at what our `SHELL` actually does when we test our code with a `unsetenv` and an `env`:
+Let's take a look at what our `SHELL` actually does when we test our code with `unsetenv` and an `env`:

 ```
 hsh$ unsetenv LS_COLOR